Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 Cloud providers offer spot instances at discounts, but they come with preemption risk.
 Inference can be easier to retry than long-running training, but reasoning runs and long generations may exceed a provider's warning window.
 Use measured request durations, a drain deadline, and retry behavior before assigning traffic to spot capacity.

-In retail, seasonal spikes such as holiday rushes can be candidates for spot overflow capacity when a stable baseline pool meets the promised SLO and interrupted work can drain or retry cleanly.
+For a code assistant, predictable launch-day or migration-week spikes can be candidates for spot overflow capacity when a stable baseline pool meets the promised SLO and interrupted work can drain or retry cleanly.

 1warning_seconds = 120